Radioactive waste

 Radioactive waste is a type of hazardous waste that contains radioactive material.
-Radioactive waste is a result of many activities, including nuclear medicine, nuclear research, nuclear power generation, nuclear decommissioning, rare-earth mining, and nuclear weapons reprocessing.
+It is a result of many activities, including nuclear medicine, nuclear research, nuclear power generation, nuclear decommissioning, rare-earth mining, and nuclear weapons reprocessing.
 The storage and disposal of radioactive waste is regulated by government agencies in order to protect human health and the environment.

-Radioactive waste is broadly classified into low-level waste (LLW), such as paper, rags, tools, clothing, which contain small amounts of mostly short-lived radioactivity, intermediate-level waste (ILW), which contains higher amounts of radioactivity and requires some shielding, and high-level waste (HLW), which is highly radioactive and hot due to decay heat, so requires cooling and shielding.
+Radioactive waste is broadly classified into 3 categories: low-level waste (LLW), such as paper, rags, tools, clothing, which contain small amounts of mostly short-lived radioactivity; intermediate-level waste (ILW), which contains higher amounts of radioactivity and requires some shielding; and high-level waste (HLW), which is highly radioactive and hot due to decay heat, thus requiring cooling and shielding.

-In nuclear reprocessing plants about 96% of spent nuclear fuel is recycled back into uranium-based and mixed-oxide (MOX) fuels.
-The residual 4% is minor actinides and fission products the latter of which are a mixture of stable and quickly decaying (most likely already having decayed in the spent fuel pool) elements, medium lived fission products such as strontium-90 and caesium-137 and finally seven long-lived fission products with half lives in the hundreds of thousands to millions of years.
-The minor actinides meanwhile are heavy elements other than uranium and plutonium which are created by neutron capture.
-Their half lives range from years to millions of years and as alpha emitters they are particularly radiotoxic.
-While there are proposed - and to a much lesser extent current - uses of all those elements, commercial scale reprocessing using the PUREX-process disposes of them as waste together with the fission products.
+Spent nuclear fuel can be processed in nuclear reprocessing plants.
+One third of the total amount have already been reprocessed.
+With nuclear reprocessing 96% of the spent fuel can be recycled back into uranium-based and mixed-oxide (MOX) fuels.
+The residual 4% is minor actinides and fission products, the latter of which are a mixture of stable and quickly decaying (most likely already having decayed in the spent fuel pool) elements, medium lived fission products such as strontium-90 and caesium-137 and finally seven long-lived fission products with half-lives in the hundreds of thousands to millions of years.
+The minor actinides, meanwhile, are heavy elements other than uranium and plutonium which are created by neutron capture.
+Their half-lives range from years to millions of years and as alpha emitters they are particularly radiotoxic.
+While there are proposed – and to a much lesser extent current – uses of all those elements, commercial-scale reprocessing using the PUREX-process disposes of them as waste together with the fission products.
 The waste is subsequently converted into a glass-like ceramic for storage in a deep geological repository.

-The time radioactive waste must be stored for depends on the type of waste and radioactive isotopes it contains.
-Short-term approaches to radioactive waste storage have been segregation and storage on the surface or near-surface.
+The time radioactive waste must be stored depends on the type of waste and radioactive isotopes it contains.
+Short-term approaches to radioactive waste storage have been segregation and storage on the surface or near-surface of the earth.
 Burial in a deep geological repository is a favored solution for long-term storage of high-level waste, while re-use and transmutation are favored solutions for reducing the HLW inventory.
-Boundaries to recycling of spent nuclear fuel are regulatory and economic as well as the issue of radioactive contamination if chemical separation processes cannot achieve a very high purity.
-Furthermore, elements may be present in both useful and troublesome isotopes, which would require costly and energy intensive isotope separation for their use - a currently uneconomic prospect.
+Boundaries to recycling of spent nuclear fuel are regulatory and economic as well as the problem of radioactive contamination if chemical separation processes cannot achieve a very high purity.
+Furthermore, elements may be present in both useful and troublesome isotopes, which would require costly and energy intensive isotope separation for their use – a currently uneconomic prospect.

 A summary of the amounts of radioactive waste and management approaches for most developed countries are presented and reviewed periodically as part of a joint convention of the International Atomic Energy Agency (IAEA).